yuanyan/ninjs/README.md

 ###ninjs - Javascript Ninja's Garden

 How will you choose a javascript library? google?
 Maybe google will helpful.
-But it's usually be difficult to select the right one in a mount of libraries. what's is ninjs?
+But it's usually be difficult to select the right one in a mount of libraries.
+That is ninjs,
-Ninjs helps you discover the most excellent library, and makes it easy for you to pick one that will work for you.
+it helps you discover the most excellent library, and makes it easy for you to pick one that will work for you.

 ###Garden